peter-bear/CSSE463_Project_Car_Lane_Detection/README.md

 ![image-20230813174539712](README.assets/image-20230813174539712.png)

 To handle the real-life traffic environment, lane detection and vehicle recognition should be combined to accurately identify the location of the objects on the road.
-Currently, the distance estimation based on label box width is implemented in our model, while the properties of the dataset camera, including its height and visual angle, is missing for more accurate calculation.
+Currently, the distance estimation based on label box width is implemented in our model, while the properties of the dataset camera like its height and visual angle is missing for more accurate calculation.
 While the vehicle shows the side part, the distance would be greatly underestimated, while the one blocked by image boundary is overestimated.

-By continuesly identifying video stream dataset, through the surrounding environment as reference, it would be possible to track the moving path and velocity of the vehicles, including the observer's, and utilizing them to predict their possible movements in the following seconds.
+By continuously identifying video stream dataset, through the surrounding environment as reference, it would be possible to track the moving path and velocity of the vehicles, including the observer's, and utilizing them to predict their possible movements in the following seconds.